 1. It’s the same substance created by your own immune system.

 Our bodies create hypochlorous acid to fight infection and promote healing.
 As our white blood cells respond to pathogens, our immune systems generate HOCl to kill microorganisms and neutralize toxins and inflammation.
 HOCl is used in veterinary medicine, ophthalmology, and wound care.
 How cool is that?

-The Mayo Clinic designed SkinSafe to help consumers avoid common allergy-causing ingredients across all types of products.
-Their 100% skin safe designation is reserved for products that exclude the top most common allergens and those that are best for sensitive skin, including Force of Nature in the household cleaning category.
+The Mayo Clinic designed their SkinSafe ratings to help consumers avoid common allergy-causing ingredients across all types of products, from personal care to laundry.
+Their “SkinSafe” designation is reserved for products that exclude the top most common allergens and those that are best for sensitive skin.
+We’re proud that Force of Nature earns their top rating in the household cleaning category.

-As a gentle antimicrobial, hypochlorous acid has gained popularity during the coronavirus pandemic for helping to reduce skin conditions that are exacerbated by mask-wearing.
+From toners to mists to post-workout face refreshers, you’ll see hypochlorous acid popping up in several types of skincare products.
+For example, hypochlorous acid gained popularity during the coronavirus pandemic for helping to reduce skin conditions that are exacerbated by mask-wearing.
 This type of acne (acne mechanica) is found when we have to wear equipment like athletes who wear helmets.
-To combat what’s been termed “maskne,” dermatologists are using HOCl concentrations to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”
+To combat what’s been termed “maskne,” dermatologists use hypochlorous acid to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”